John F. Kennedy High School (Oregon)

 John F. Kennedy High School is a public school located in Mt.
-Angel, Oregon, United States, as part of the Mt.
-Angel School District.
+Angel, Oregon, United States.

+History

 The school was originally Mt.
 Angel Preparatory School run by the Benedictine monks of Mount Angel Abbey, and was founded in 1887.

 The Benedicitnes ran the school until 1964, when they turned its administration over to St. Mary's Catholic Church, located in Mt.
 Angel.
 The parish ran the school for five years until closing it in 1969.
 It was reopened one year later as John F. Kennedy High School, and remains so today.

-Student profile

-As of the 2014–15 school year, there were 180 students enrolled at John F. Kennedy High School.
-Kennedy's ethnic makeup is 58% Hispanic, 38% Caucasian, and 5% other.

 Academics

 In 2014, 79% of the school's seniors received a high school diploma.
 Kennedy currently offers five Advanced Placement (AP) courses.
 The school also began the AVID program at the beginning of the 2015–16 school year.